Disaster Risk Reduction (DRR)

 Support meaningful, science-informed youth engagement in water and DRR related policy

-The WYN DRR team have engaged in numerous policy related events and activities through strongly supporting the United Nations Major Group of Children and Youth (UN MGCY).
+The WYN DRR team have engaged in numerous policy related events and activities in connection with the United Nations Major Group of Children and Youth (UN MGCY).

 - The WYN acted as one of the co-chairs of the Children and Youth Forum at the 3rd UN World Conference on DRR, see UN MGCY report here and journal publication here.